-Does LaCroix Contain Chemicals?
+Does LaCroix Contain Toxic Chemicals?
 Here's What Two Separate Lawsuits Allege

 Things sure aren’t sparkling.

-Before working for National Beverage Dewjeski worked for Pepsico and Chobani.
+and Chobani.
 The lawsuit is requesting damages due to his lost salary as well as damage to his reputation.
-National Beverage responded to the lawsuit saying in part “False statements were made in litigation brought by a former employee seeking to extract a monetary recovery from the company.
+National Beverage responded to the lawsuit saying in part, “False statements were made in litigation brought by a former employee seeking to extract a monetary recovery from the company.
 We intend to vigorously defend our company and our brands against false claims brought by this disgruntled former employee.”

-Although it can be misleading to consumers, “The term natural has escaped an enforceable definition by the Food and Drug Administration” according to Nicole Negowetti of The Harvard Law School Food Law and Policy Clinic.
+Although it can be misleading to consumers, “The term ‘natural’ has escaped an enforceable definition by the Food and Drug Administration,” according to Nicole Negowetti of the Harvard Law School Food Law and Policy Clinic.

 More must-read stories from Fortune: